- It can be a good idea to keep a record of things that happen between you and any abusive or threatening person

 - Calendar of events that have happened, or missed events (such as child access).

 For more information about evidence collection, you can download useful resources from the SmartSafe and TechSafety websites.
-These resources have been made to help women who are experiencing violence or abuse to keep a record of things that have happened.
+These resources have been made to help people who are experiencing violence or abuse to keep a record of things that have happened.